alxssa-b/Final-Project/README.md

 -

 I'm opting to use C for this program because this project and its functionality will be largely procedural and I feel no need to go out of my way with OOP.

+Let's see how this goes!
+I'm very excited.
+I'll have to add a lot here later though.